Art Installations

 2024

-Each year we select a talented BIPOC woman sneaker artist to to work with the players to custom design their sneaker.
+Each year we select a talented BIPOC woman sneaker artist to work with the players to custom design their sneaker.
 The shoes reflect important causes for Storm players such as mental health, gun violence awareness, Black Lives Matter, Pride, gender equality, indigenous people awareness, and African art and heritage.

 Bench of Champions